 Sanctuary for Retired Belugas: A World First

-Two belugas currently living in an aquarium in Shanghai, China, are getting ready to fly to Iceland.
-The two whales will become residents of the world’s first sanctuary for retired whales.
-The goal is to bring them back to an environment similar to that of their origin, without any shows or tricks to perform.
+Two belugas left an aquarium in Shanghai, China, to fly to Iceland.
+The two whales are now becoming residents of the world’s first sanctuary for retired whales.
+The goal: to bring them back to an environment similar to that of their origin, without shows or tours to perform.

 Litla-Hvít (“Little White”) and Litla-Grá (“Little Grey”) were born in Russia twelve years ago, but spent the majority of their lives in aquariums, where they put on shows.
 They will still be visible to the public, but will no longer perform.
 Trainers and caretakers will monitor both whales, which are accustomed to human contact.

-The 9650-kilometre journey from China to Iceland will last about thirty hours, if all goes well.
-The belugas will be transported by truck, plane and boat, all while being closely monitored by their trainers and caretakers.
+The 9650-kilometre journey from China to Iceland lasted about thirty hours.
+The belugas were transported by truck, plane and boat, all while being closely monitored by their trainers and caretakers.
 They will then spend a few days in quarantine to ensure they do not contaminate their new environment.
 Their move was due to start on April 18, 2019, but was rescheduled on account of weather conditions in Iceland.
 They finally left on June 19 and joined the quarantine tank on June 20.

 What Is a Sanctuary?